TaRa1999R/Data_Science/assignment36/README.md

 ```

 ## First part : Make a Dataset
+I used image proccessing to make a dataset from a photo.

 ## Second part : Lobe
+I used Lobe softwar to detect pandas from different kind of bears.

 ## Third part : Matplotlib Tutorial
 For this assignment I read W3Schools Matplotlib tutorial completely, and I tried to use all different codes in my assignment.